Miners, banks drag European shares to three-week low

 * Commerzbank sharply down after profit slump

-LONDON/MILAN, May 3 (Reuters) - European shares fell to three-week lows on Tuesday, with Commerzbank leading decliners after a slump in profits and miners tracking lower metals prices following weak factory data from China.
+LONDON, May 3 (Reuters) - European shares slipped to a three-week low on Tuesday, with Commerzbank leading decliners after a slump in profits and miners tracking lower metals prices following weak factory data from China.

-“The numbers for the first quarter did not come in well ... however external factors that have also hit other banks hard appear to be the main reason for that,” said Landesbank Baden-Wuerttemberg analyst Ingo Frommen in a note.

-Traders said media reports about Commerzbank’s role in a tax-evasion scheme also weighed.
-Commerzbank said in a statement its internal systems made sure that all trades were consistent with German law.

-Europe’s biggest bank HSBC, which initially gained after reported a smaller than expected profit fall, pared some gains and was last little changed.
+Europe’s biggest bank HSBC, which initially gained after reported a smaller than expected fall in its first-quarter profit, then dropped in line with a broader sell-off.

 “I would be cautious on the mining sector because if global growth disappoints again, then commodities could also certainly be prone to disappointments,” Gerhard Schwarz, head of equity strategy at Baader Bank in Munich, said.